 - A. General.
-Any use of, or activity on, the Protected Property inconsistent with the purposes of the Easement is prohibited, and Grantor acknowledges and agrees that it will not conduct, engage in or permit any such use or activity.
+Any use of, or activity on, the Protected Property inconsistent with the purposes of the Easement is prohibited, and Grantor and Grantee acknowledge and agree that they will not conduct, engage in or permit any such use or activity.
 Without limiting the generality of the foregoing, the following uses of, or activities on, the Protected Property, though not an exhaustive list of inconsistent uses or activities, are inconsistent with the purposes of this Easement and shall be prohibited, except as expressly provided in Section VI. below: - B. Subdivision.
-The legal subdivision of the Protected Property, including but not limited to platting, replats, judicial partition or testamentary partition.
-Any subdivision potential which exists now or as created in the future shall be deemed to be extinguished. - C. Construction.
-The placement or construction of any buildings, structures, or other improvements of any kind (including, without limitation, roads, utilities and parking lots), except as permitted in Sections VI. below.
+Any future legal subdivision of the Protected Property, including but not limited to platting, replats, judicial partition or testamentary partition.
+Any additional subdivision potential which exists now or as created in the future shall be deemed to be extinguished. - C. Construction.
+The placement or construction of any buildings, structures, or other improvements of any kind (including, without limitation, roads, utilities and parking lots), except as permitted in Sections VI. below. - D. Alteration of Land.
+The alteration of the surface of the land, including, without limitation, the excavation or removal of soil, sand, gravel, rock, peat, or sod, except as deemed necessary by Grantee to preserve or protect the Gonservation Values of the Protected Property or for the study of any incidental archeological findings or as is necessary for uses permitted in Sections VI. below.